carlocarfora/staticfolio/content/about.md

 ## About

-I am a mid-weight CG/VFX Generalist with a current focus on Lighting, Rendering, FX and Houdini.
-With over 8 years of professional industry experience across the UK and Australia, I am currently based in London.
+I am a CG/FX Artist based in London with over 8 years of professional industry experience both in the UK and Australia.

-I have worked on producing a wide range of digital media including VFX, architectural visualisation, scripted tools and more.

-My aim is to work on projects that push the boundaries of my skills, enable me to learn and grow, work hard both as a team player and individually while striving to produce something everybody can be proud of.
+Currently working in commercials, I focus on Lighting/Rendering and FX primarily in Houdini.
+I have some technical ability in VEX, scripting and pipelining to help projects run as smoothly as possible.

 #### Skills

-Familiar with a production pipeline my strengths are in Lighting, Rendering, FX and general TD tasks.
-I'm experienced with Linux and Windows operating systems.
+Familiar with the production pipeline my strengths are in Lighting, Rendering, FX and general TD tasks.
+I'm also comfortable putting together pre-comps for lighting/FX.

+Experienced with Linux and Windows operating systems.

 #### Software

-Houdini, Mantra, Nuke, 3ds Max, Maya, V-Ray, Arnold, After Effects, Photoshop, Premiere
+Houdini, Mantra, Nuke, 3ds Max, Maya, V-Ray, Arnold

 #### Scripting